Certified Non-GMO Standards

 If a viable commercial test is not available, other forms of validation may be considered on a case by case basis.

-18.4.2 Testing of high-risk inputs, or products containing high-risk inputs when those are accompanied by valid Non-GMO documentation must occur at least quarterly.
+1.2.2 Testing of high-risk inputs, or products containing high-risk inputs when those are accompanied by valid Non-GMO documentation must occur at least quarterly.
 (See Standard 188.8.131.52.)

 Note: The auditor will collect random sample(s) at initial or annual audit, spot audit or other unannounced visits and submit these for laboratory testing.
 The number of samples will depend on the number of risk ingredients and storage points on farm.

-18.4.5 Anyone carrying out testing must be trained and tested in the particular method of testing in use.
+1.2.5 Anyone carrying out testing must be trained and demonstrate proficiency in the particular method of testing by a qualified expert.

-18.4.7 If high-risk products are imported onto the farm, whether as individual products or as part of a blend, a Non-GMO declaration or valid Non-GMO certificate must be provided by the supplier.
+1.2.7 If high-risk products are imported onto the farm or into a facility, whether as individual products or as part of a blend, a Non-GMO declaration or valid Non-GMO certificate must be provided by the supplier.